xgloria/Jade001_mapsample/README.md

 While **Jade001_NPMT_bottom.jpg** is the image file name, **Jade001_Images** is the folder that holds it.

-* Store the code, image folders, and output html file in one package folder together.
+*Store the code, image folders, and output html file in one package folder together.
+We'll only use the html file in showing the map content.
+But this repository is a demonstration of the whole individual jade package.

 ## 3. Publish the Map Online